 What is A Surge Arrester, and How Does it Work?

-Mobile OPZ • Feb 10, 2023
+Mobile OPZ • February 10, 2023

 It is typically used in electric circuits that could be adversely affected by extraordinary differences in voltage or electric current during powering up, because these often result in fires, electrical damages to electronics or even disrupt service.
-The surge arrester stores small amounts of electricity instead of damming it off, so protecting electronics as well as preventing disruptions.
-In this blog post, we will explain different surge arrester types, how surge arresters work, and why they are important for protecting electrical power systems.
+The surge arrester stores small amounts of electricity rather than diverting it, protecting electronics and preventing disruptions.

 How Surge Arresters Work